Sen. Michael Bennet Secures $100 Billion In Child Tax Credits To Help Lift Families Out Of Poverty

 While critics say the money will disincentive work, Bennet says it will do exactly the opposite.

-“This is a pro-work bill because what it’s going to enable people to do is pay for an unexpected expense or pay for a babysitter so they can say at work,” he said.
+“This is a pro-work bill because what it’s going to enable people to do is pay for an unexpected expense or pay for a babysitter so they can stay at work,” he said.

 Shanley says it will make it possible for her to finish school and get her bachelor’s degree.